Angiulo brothers

+The brothers were Antonio, Donato, Francesco, Gennaro, Michele, Nicolo, and James Angiulo.
+They were born in North End, to Italian immigrants Cesare and Giovannina (née Femiani) Angiulo.
+During the 1940s, Cesare and Giovannina Angiulo operated the "Dog House", a mom-and-pop convenience store and luncheonette at 98 Prince Street.
+Giovannina took over the family business when Cesare died.
+The "Dog House" was also the family home and became the Angiulo brothers' headquarters.

-As made men in the Patriarca crime family, they were placed in control of the racketeering throughout Massachusetts, until Irish Mob groups such as the Winter Hill Gang and the Charlestown Mob decided to run the rackets in their own neighborhoods.
+As "made men" in the Patriarca crime family, they were placed in control of the racketeering throughout Massachusetts, until Irish Mob groups such as the Winter Hill Gang and the Charlestown Mob decided to run the rackets in their own neighborhoods.
 During this time Winter Hill Gang members Whitey Bulger and Stephen Flemmi were informing on their Italian mob colleagues by allowing the Federal Bureau of Investigation (FBI) to bug their headquarters during the early 1980s.

-The brothers were Antonio, Donato, Francesco, Gennaro, Michele, Nicolo, and James Angiulo.
-They were born in North End, Boston, to Italian immigrants Cesare and Giovannina (née Femiani) Angiulo.
+The "Dog House" later became an upscale pizzeria.